SEMINARS FOR LAW ENFORCEMENT

 IT’S A TOUGH JOB

 Stress is an inevitable part of all employment.
-For police officers these sources of stress include critical incidents on the street and organizational stressors inside their agency.
+For police officers, these sources of stress include critical incidents on the street and organizational stressors inside their agency.
 Personal stressors also take their toll as they do for everyone.
-During this one-day class Dr. Artwohl will review the research that specifically analyzes the mental health of police officers and will present findings that you may find surprising.
-She will then present strategies for coping and fostering stress resistance.
-Her information is based on solid current research.
+Dr. Artwohl reviews the research that analyzes the mental health of police officers and presents findings that you may find surprising.
+This evidence-based information will help officers and agencies better allocate their efforts and resources for assisting officers in coping with stress.